HibaKob/MicroBundleCompute/README.md

 * [Acknowledgements](#acknowledge)

 ## Project Summary <a name="summary"></a>
 The MicroBundleCompute software is developed as a multi-purpose tool for analyzing heterogeneous cardiac microtissue deformation and strain from brightfield movies of beating microtissue.
-In this repository, we share the source code, steps to download and install the software, tutorials on how to run the different main and optional functionalities of the software, and details about code validation.
+In this repository, we share the source code, steps to download and install the software, tutorials on how to run the different main and optional functionalities of the software, and details about code validation. **For more information, please refer to the main [manuscript](add link).**

 Briefly, the software requires two main inputs: `1)` a binary mask of the tissue and `2)` consecutive movie frames of the beating microtissue.
 The mask can be either generated manually or externally, or automatically using one of the software’s built-in functionalities.
 Tracking points identified as Shi-Tomasi corner points are then computed on the first frame of the movie and tracked across all frames.
 From this preliminary tracking, we can identify individual beats.
 This allows us to perform the analysis per beat by tracking the